The Observances, Holy Convocations, and Temple Worship System After The Return Of Christ

 It seems that the Feast of Unleavened Bread will no longer be necessary after the return of Christ for the following reasons:

 Ezekiel also records that there will be animal sacrifices during the Feast of Passover and the Feast of Shelters.
-The reason for these sacrifices is explained in our study about the sacrificial system after Christ's return.
+The reason for these sacrifices is explained in the section about the sacrificial system after Christ's return.

 THE FEAST OF WEEKS (PENTECOST)